 Each Pharmacy student is supposed to conduct an individual research project during the final year under the supervision of the academic staff members.
-Eight credits are allocated for the research project and it is evaluated by a project report and presentations.
+Eight credits are allocated for the research project and it is evaluated by a project report and presentations

-PH RP I Research is based on research proposal writing, submission and presentation in the 1st semester of the final year.Research topic is given to each student at the beginning of the semester and the project principally involves pharmacy practice, pharmaceutical sciences and related fields.
-Research proposal is a short report comprising a short literature review and research proposal, prepared in the fourth year first semester for the second semester PH RP II research project.
+PH RP I Research is a research proposal writing, submission and presentation in the 1st semester of the final year.
+Research topic is given to each student at the beginning of the semester and the research project principally involves pharmacy practice, pharmaceutical sciences and related fields.
+Research proposal which is a short report comprising a short literature review and the proposed work, is, prepared for the second semester PH RP II research project